dschevalier/Alfreds/README.md

 # Alfred's

-A single page responsive website for a fictional bakery named Alfred’s.
-The site was developed with HTML5, CSS3, JQuery and JavaScript.
-There are simple CSS animations and hovers sprinkled throughout to help build a more engaging experience.
+Alfred's was developed as one of my first projects and its centered around a fictional bakery.
+It has gone through some variations and changes though the years as I experiment with new technology.
+Throughout the site I tried to sprinkle in some simple animations and hovers to help build a more engaging user experience.

 ![dchevalier](https://dchevalier.io/src/assets/screenshots/alfreds-screen.png)